opencv/opencv/modules/core/doc/intro.rst

     Mat H = findHomography(points1, points2, CV_RANSAC, 5 );
     ...

-It is possible that some of the current or future OpenCV external names conflict with STL or other libraries.
+Some of the current or future OpenCV external names may conflict with STL or other libraries.
 In this case, use explicit namespace specifiers to resolve the name conflicts: ::

     Mat a(100, 100, CV_32F);